Teeth sensitivity can arise from a variety of reasons:

 Brushing and flossing on a daily basis is the best way to take care of your teeth and gums.
 Keeping up this daily routine will greatly minimize the risk of gingivitis or tooth decay as you age.

 What is Gingivitis?

-Gingivitis is a condition caused when bacteria, plaque, and tarter rests on the teeth and gums for extended periods of time without being properly removed during routine home care .
+Gingivitis is a condition caused when bacteria, plaque, and tartar rests on the teeth and gums for extended periods of time without being properly removed during routine home care.
 The gums can show signs of increased periodontal pocket depth, become irritated, inflamed and often bleed.
 In order to prevent the condition from worsening regular hygiene visits are highly recommended.
-During your visit, our experienced hygienist Amy will teach you the proper brushing and flossing techniques as well as create a personalized oral hygiene routine so that you may prevent further gum or periodontal issues.

 What is Periodontal Disease?

-Periodontal Disease is a quiet disease that begins with little or no symptoms.
-Although sometimes exaggerated by genetics, it is caused by bacteria, plaque, and tarter that surround the teeth and gums without being properly removed through a proper homecare routine.
+Periodontal disease is a quiet disease that begins with little or no symptoms.
+Although sometimes exaggerated by genetics, it is caused by bacteria, plaque, and tartar that surround the teeth and gums without being properly removed by way of proper home oral care.
 The immediate condition often presents itself as ‘gingivitis’.
 The gums become irritated, inflamed and often bleed.
 If not properly treated, the condition worsens.
-Noticeable symptoms now appear.
-They include:
+Noticeable symptoms now appear, which include: